gowtham472/Simple-Attendance-Register/README.md

-Here’s a draft for your README file based on the files you've provided:

 ---

 # Project: Attendance and Registration System

 ## Overview
-This project is a web-based application designed to manage student registration and attendance for "HOLY ANGELS MATRICULATION HR.
-SEC.
-SCHOOL".
+This project is a web-based application designed to manage student registration and attendance.
 The system includes the following key files:

 ### Files and Their Functions:
 1. **register.html**